RobinVala2/senior-os/ssec/README.md

 1. Run the Python application provided.
 2. Use the application to edit the list of allowed computers.
-3. View the history of USB disk connections to computers.
+3. View the history of USB drive connections to computers.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Contribution

-Contributions are welcome!
-Please feel free to fork this repository and submit pull requests to contribute improvements or new features.

-## Contact

-For any questions, suggestions, or concerns, please contact [Your Name](mailto:your.email@example.com).